Remains of teenager found in lion enclosure at Pakistan safari park

 He said Bilal's family told him and the police he had gone to the park to see one of his uncles who worked there.

 Police official Najeeb Awan said they were investigating the incident.
-Awan said Bilal's family and neighbours attacked offices at the attraction, smashed windows and damaged vehicles.
+Awan said Bilal's family and neighbors attacked offices at the attraction, smashed windows and damaged vehicles.

 They also blocked a main highway and demanded the government initiate criminal proceedings against the park's management, Awan said.